jnidzwetzki/jnidzwetzki.github.io/_posts/2022-03-08-postgres-with-assert.md

 excerpt_separator: <!--more-->
 ---

 The [PostgreSQL](https://www.postgresql.org/) database server contains many `Assert` statements in its code.
-These statements are additional checks that can be evaluated to ensure that the performed operations are executeed as expecteed.
-However, evaluating of these statements takes some CPU time.
+These statements are additional checks that can be evaluated to ensure that the performed operations are executed as expected.
+However, evaluating these statements takes some CPU time.
 Therefore, they are disabled in most production environments.

 <!--more-->
 PostgreSQL is a very extensible and pluggable software.
-The PostgreSQL server can be extended by extensions.
-These [PostgreSQL Extensions](https://www.postgresql.org/docs/13/sql-createextension.html) can use Asserts statements in the code.
+The PostgreSQL server can be extended through extensions.
+These [PostgreSQL Extensions](https://www.postgresql.org/docs/13/sql-createextension.html) can also use `Assert` statements in their code.

-Such a statement looks as follows:
+An example of such a statement is as follows:

 ```c
 Assert(state->number_of_rows >= 0);
 ```

-The Assert statements are implemented as C Macros.
+The `Assert` statements are implemented as C macros.
 If the condition is fulfilled, nothing happens.
-If the condition is not met, the software is interrupted and an error message is logged.
+If the condition is not met, the software is interrupted, and an error message is logged.

-These Assert macros are defined in the file `/usr/include/postgresql/12/server/c.h`:
+These `Assert` macros are defined in the file `/usr/include/postgresql/12/server/c.h`:

 ```c
 #ifndef USE_ASSERT_CHECKING